Here's a Peek at some of this years entertainment!

 this year!
 The kids should gather with Ballooney next to the

-Rotary Bandstand at 4:00pm to receive their costumes and
+Rotary Bandstand at 3:30pm on Saturday to receive their costumes and

 instructions.
 Once all are in costume the group will parade

 around the Village Green, across the Swinging Bridge and end up

 encouraged to join their small children since Ballooney will have a